ashbeech/libant-legacy/README.md

 libant
 ======

-A web browser compatible component (bower) for interfacing with USB ANT.
+Library for interfacing with USB ANT.